jbeaven/sap-api-docs/m-files.md

 *   for parameter i_body:
 *   a reference to model type /BLCK/MFI_VAULT data gm_body type /BLCK/MFI_VAULT.
-*   when the the result of the call is HTTP200 we expect type /BLCK/MFI_VAULT data gr_http200 type /BLCK/MFI_VAULT.
+*   when the result of the call is HTTP200 we expect type /BLCK/MFI_VAULT data gr_http200 type /BLCK/MFI_VAULT.

 *** set data according to requirements of the API call